pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 After initial campaign marketing NeuroOn as a medical-grade device[^medical-grade] allowing tracking multiple sleep scores and helping in polyphasic sleep[^polyphasic-sleep] the company has backed off from their promises[^near-medical-grade], replacing them with something much more manageable.
 Maybe they don't need overall accuracy to deliver them?

-The most users may be interested in two questions:
+Most users may be interested in these two questions:

  - Will NeuroOn wake me up when it has an opportunity to?
  - Will NeuroOn not wake me up when it shouldn't?